untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 Extended status calculation is introduced as a way to avoid multiple visits of subcomponents repositories.
 Every subcomponent repository is visitied only once, each visit fetches all info needed for all calculations.

-  - Coords
+  - Component
   - Status
   - wbVersion.
 Version from `WB`, no decrements, -SNAPSHOT is truncated
-  - Map<Coords, ExtendedStatusTreeNode> subComponents
+  - Map<Component, ExtendedStatusTreeNode> subComponents